connervieira/Assassin/CONFIGURATION.md

         - `speed` is the current GPS speed in meters-per-second.
             - It should be noted that the speed can easily be determined from location information and timestamps, regardless of whether it directly is embedded in the file.
         - `source` is the location back-end Assassin used to get the location.
-- `refresh_delay`
-    - This setting determines the amount of time, in seconds, the Assassin will wait at the beginning of each cycle before continuing.
+- `refresh_delay` is a floating point value that determines the amount of time, in seconds, that Assassin will wait at the beginning of each processing cycle before continuing.
     - It's important to note that this setting doesn't guarantee Assassin will refresh exactly at the interval specified.
 This delay is added in addition to the natural delay created by processing alerts and handling data.
-- `weather_alerts`
+- `weather_alerts` contains settings related to Assassin's weather alert capabilities.
-    - Weather alerts are triggered when certain weather metrics match given criteria.
-    - This feature is internet dependent.
-    - This setting has the following sub-values for configuration:
     - `enabled` is a boolean that determines if weather alerts are active.
     - `api_key` is an [OpenWeatherMap](https://openweathermap.org) API key to retrieve weather information.
     - `refresh_interval` is an integer that determines how often Assassin will fetch new weather data.
         - This should be a number low enough that you receive regular updates, but not so low that you burn through allocated API requests too quickly.
     - `criteria` contains a dictionary of weather metrics, and the criteria under which an alert should be shown.
         - `visibility` is the current visibility, measured in meters.
             - This value maxes out at 10,000 meters, and will never go above it.
         - `temperature` is the current temperature, measured in celcius.
         - `precipitation` is the current chance of preciptiation.
 - `predator_integration` contains settings related to Predator integration, which allows Assassin to show alerts detected by [Predator](https://v0lttech.com/predator.php).
     - `enabled` is a boolean that determines if Predator integration alerts are active.
     - `plate_log_file` is an absolute file path to the plate log file used by Predator.